Flawww/ArmaCept/README.md

 ```

 ### Structs with full names
-Dumping the structs (with the real name of the member variables) it's going to be a bit harder.
-Luckily, ARMA has a lot of "pseudo"-relection with this, which allows us to get the proper names for everything.
+Dumping the structs (with the real name of the member variables) is going to be a bit harder.
+Luckily, ARMA has a lot of "pseudo"-reflection with this, which allows us to get the proper names for everything.

 First we're going to need to define some structs
 ```cpp